 - Authorise the sale order to continue.

 The Sale Order is now saved and authorised.
 Once authorised, the stock is reserved for the customer in the database; however, it can still be reallocated to other orders until Pick is authorised.
 Sales orders can be saved as a draft without allocating stock by clicking Save in the top left-hand corner.
-To create recurring sales orders/invoices, see here.
+Learn more about creating recurring sales orders/invoices.

 Sales Orders can be authorised even if there is not enough inventory in stock to fulfil them.
 An error message will be displayed, and you will be prompted to choose either Split Order or Backorder.